 Even before you get to the point of selecting an ERP system or a partner to work with, you may need to look at making changes to your business processes, known as business process re-engineering.

-Companies that take the time to define processes up front usually end up with a faster implementation while minimizing extra costs.
+Companies that take the time to work with their partners and listen to their advice usually end up with a faster implementation while minimizing extra costs.

 Adopting a Change Management Strategy